TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

          1. Inside pipeline folder, there are three folder automate, jobs and workspace.
             - Workspace folder contains the jobs that are required for the transformation of bacdive database into rdf.
               - diaspora_to_csv Folder:
-                 1. Contains python script that will connect to the mysql workbench and then will transform its bacdive database into csv format, there is also a                           separate config file to add the table names.
+                 1. Contains python script that will connect to the mysql workbench and then will transform its bacdive database into csv format,there is also a  separate config file to add the table names.
                  2. This script will take bacdive database as an input and will convert its tables into csv for the rdf transformation.